Port Credit Marine Survey

 been in place.

 On several occasions I have seen the tangled mess when one hook was dropped on top of another making two helplessly drifting boats.
-A float line can double as a method of pulling your anchor out backwards when it gets snagged on a rusty Mack truck.
+We use a milk jug and very light twin in case (it's never happened) it gets tangled in our propeller no damage would be done..

 Imagine this scenario then decide if you want a float or not.
 A boat pulls in the anchorage and asks "How much rode do you have out ?"
 We respond " 120' in 7' of water" .
 So he anchors 100' aft.
 As the wind comes up we fall back 150' and collide.
 Think this can't happen ?
 Take alook at the photo at right that shows our float astern of the boat.